UnionOfRAD/specs/accepted/LSR-2-testing.md

 ## Abstract

 This document is an extension of [LSR-0](LSR-0-coding.md).
 The goal of this document is to keep core tests consistent.
 We suggest you follow the same rules in your own projects.
-For more information see the section on [Lithium's Unit Testing Framework](http://li3.me/docs/manual/quality-code/testing.wiki) in the manual.
+For more information see the section on [li3's Unit Testing Framework](http://li3.me/docs/manual/quality-code/testing.wiki) in the manual.

 ## Class Names